Gur0v/zeptofetch/README.md

 note:
   · the app has poor tty support as of right now and is intended to be ran in a graphical env.
-  · code is intentionally minimized and packed for tiny binary size, not readability.
   · zeptofetch has very experimental support for FreeBSD, just make sure that you have GCC pre- sent or change gcc to clang in the Makefile